Different Mattress Types Guide

 Pillow top mattress

 Pillow top mattresses help evenly distribute weight and reduce pressure in areas like the shoulders and hips.
-Since joints and muscles are more susceptible to pain and stiffness with age, a plush pillow top mattress may help lessen joint pain.
+Since joints and muscles are more prone to pain and stiffness with age, a plush pillow top mattress may help lessen joint pain.

 If you’re interested in learning about pillow top mattresses, check out our review of the best pillow top mattresses.